projf/projf-explore/graphics/2d-shapes/README.md

 ![](../../doc/img/2d-shapes.png?raw=true "")

-_Castle drawn by a Artix-7 FPGA using the top_castle demo._
+_Castle drawn by an Artix-7 FPGA using the top_castle demo._

 ## iCEBreaker Build